CyberSecurityDept/digifor/docs/API_ERROR_HANDLING_AUTH.md

 All error responses follow a consistent format and provide user-friendly messages without exposing technical details.

+### Important Note: Server Down vs Application Errors

+**Server Down (ECONNREFUSED) - FRONTEND/CLIENT SIDE:**
+When the server/service is completely down or unreachable, you will see connection errors like:
+- `Error: connect ECONNREFUSED <host>:<port>`
+- `Could not send request`
+- Network timeout errors

+**These errors occur at the network/client level BEFORE the request reaches the server.**
+- ❌ **Backend error handling CANNOT handle these errors** (request never reaches the server)
+- ✅ **Frontend/Client MUST handle these errors** (happens before request is sent)

+**Error Handling Responsibility:**
+- **Frontend/Client:** Handles network errors (ECONNREFUSED, timeout, network failures)
+- **Backend:** Handles application errors (validation, database, token generation) - only when request reaches server

+**Application Errors - BACKEND SIDE:**
+The error handling documented below applies when the server is running but encounters errors during request processing (database connection issues, validation errors, etc.).
+These are handled by the backend and return proper HTTP status codes.

+**To test application-level error handling:**
+- Keep the server running
+- Stop only the database service (to test database connection errors - backend returns 503)
+- Send invalid data (to test validation errors - backend returns 400)

 ## Error Response Format

 All error responses follow this standard format: